 “The Rule of Benedict is concerned with life: what it’s about, what it demands, how to love it.
 And it has not failed a single generation.” —Joan Chittister in The Rule of Benedict: A Spirituality for the 21st Century (Crossroad, 2010), p.
 2.

-Brother Michael Gallagher, OSB, spoke at this weekend’s Community of Hope Retreat about evaluating our Benedictine rule of life.
+Brother Michael Gallagher, OSB, spoke at last weekend’s Community of Hope Retreat about evaluating our Benedictine Rule of Life.
 He asked us to consider what was the good news our religion talks about.
 His belief is that the good news is that we are one with God.
-We have been loved to life by God.
-God calls us constantly to keep that connection.
-How do we do it?
+We have been loved into life by God.
+God calls us constantly in order to maintain that connection.
+How do we maintain it?

-Michael then asked us to carry with us a pad where we could write down what we did every hour for one week.
+Michael then asked us to carry with us a pad on which to write down for one week everything we did on an hourly basis.
 That sounded like a daunting task.
-At the very least we would get some ideas where we were spending our energy, how and when we were eating, how often we listened to the news, how much time were we spending with family, how much work were we required to do at home.
-It reminded me of looking at our check book or credit card report to see where we are spending our energy and our money in our life.
+At the very least we would get some ideas of where we were spending our energy; how well and when we were eating; how often we listened to the news; how much time we were spending with family; and how much work we were required to do at home.
+This assignment reminded me of looking at our checkbook or credit card report to see where we are spending our energy and our money.

 Next he recommended we put on our calendar for each day a time for morning prayers.
-The time, the type of prayers were not as important as if we make it the same time each day.
-Then he asked us to put down a time for evening prayers, again the same time each day.
-Lastly he wanted us to write in a regular time for meals each day, same time each day.
+The time spent and the type of prayer were not as important as doing it at the same time each day.
+Then he asked us to schedule a time for evening prayers—again, the same time each day.
+Lastly, he wanted us to write in a regular time at which to eat our meals each day.
 I am beginning to get his message.
 God calls us to faithfulness.
-If we make an effort to have God be a part of a regular rhythm in our lives, we will find that God connection.
+If we make an effort to invite God to be a part of a regular rhythm in our lives, we will find that God connection.